Billy Butlin: Early life

 In 1915, during World War I, Butlin volunteered for service in the Canadian Army.
 Knowing that the army already had a full quota of despatch riders, Butlin intended to volunteer for service in that category in the knowledge that although his application would be declined he would still receive an "I volunteered" badge for his actions without having to serve.
 While applying, Butlin forgot to tell the recruiter of this intention, and was consequently allocated to the Canadian Expeditionary Force which was involved in the fighting along the Western Front.
 He was subsequently posted to the 170th (Mississauga Horse) Battalion on 29 December 1915.
 His attestation papers give his date of birth as 1898 (rather than the actual 1899), allowing him to enlist at age 15.
 The papers give his occupation as a "Suit Case Maker".
 The papers also show, as Butlin himself later stated, that he had been selected to serve as a bugler.

 Before his deployment to Europe, Butlin transferred to the 216th (Bantams) Battalion, and he was sent to England.
 Once in England, he was stationed at Sandgate near Folkestone before being deployed to France.
 In France, the 216th became part of the 3rd Canadian Division which took part in the second battle of Vimy Ridge, as well the battles at Ypres and Arras, and the second battle of Cambrai; while in France, Butlin served as a stretcher bearer.

 After the war, Butlin returned to England aboard a cattle ship, arriving in England with only £5 (2011:£) capital.
 He travelled to Bridgwater, Somerset where his uncle, Marshall Hill, was a showman.
 He purchased a hoopla stall from Hill, and ran it successfully.
 In later interviews, Butlin claimed that he accidentally sawed the corners off his hoopla blocks, but some observers such as The Sunday Herald report that he did it intentionally, displaying "logic and business sense".
-In either case, Butlin's actions allowed patrons to have a much higher success rate (approximately 3 in 5 for each ring) and brought him more custom than his fellow stall holders.
+In either case, Butlin's actions allowed patrons to have a much higher success rate (approximately 3 in 5 for each ring) and brought him more custom than fellow stall holders.
 By contrast, an average game would have odds of approximately 1 in 9 for each ring or 1 in 3 for a 3-ring game.

 Butlin's stall gave him less profit per customer than his competitors, but the increase in business gave him a bigger overall profit than theirs.
 He moved to London and set up a successful stall in Olympia outside the Christmas Circus run by Bertram Mills.
-By the end of the season, Butlin had been so successful that he could afford to bring his widowed mother to the UK from Canada.
+By the end of the season, Butlin was so successful that he brought his widowed mother to the UK from Canada.